-Half of the directors are independent (as defined in the RBNZ Governance Guidelines for Licensed Insurers), as noted in the table below which sets out the qualifications and experience of each director.
+More than half of the directors are independent (as defined in the RBNZ Governance Guidelines for Licensed Insurers), as noted in the table below which sets out the qualifications and experience of each director.

-Director Roles Biography Jim Minto Appointed 1 Feb 2017 Chairman and Non-Executive Director (Independent) Jim Minto is an experienced director with a demonstrated history of working at Chief Executive Officer and Managing Director level in the New Zealand, Australian and Asian financial services industries for over 26 years.
-Jim retired Chairman of Nominations Committee in 2015 as the Group Chief Executive Officer and Managing Director of TAL (formerly Tower Australia).
+· Director Roles Biography Jim Minto Appointed 1 Feb 2017 Chairman and Non-Executive Director (Independent) Chair of Nominations Committee and Human Resources and Remuneration Committee Jim Minto is an experienced director with a demonstrated history of working at Chief Executive Officer and Managing Director level in the New Zealand, Australian and Asian financial services industries for over 26 years.
+Jim retired as the Group Chief Executive Officer and Managing Director of TAL (formerly Tower Australia).
 TAL is 100% owned by Dai-ichi Life, a major global Japanese-based life insurer.
 Jim has an intimate understanding and passion for life insurance.
-Member of ARC and Human Resources and Remuneration Committee Jim is a director of Singapore based Dai-ichi Life Asia Pacific, Chair of the Life Insurance in Superannuation Industry Working Group (Australia), director of National Disability Insurance Agency (Australia) and non-executive director of EQT Holdings.
-Jim is a fellow of the Australian and New Zealand Institute of Accountants and graduate member of the Australian Institute of Company Directors.
+Jim is a director of Singapore based Dai-ichi Life Asia Pacific, director of National Disability Insurance Agency (Australia) and non-executive director of EQT Holdings Limited.
+Member of ARC Jim is a fellow of the Australian and New Zealand Institute of Accountants and graduate member of the Australian Institute of Company Directors.
+Naomi Ballantyne Managing Director Naomi Ballantyne was a founding employee of Sovereign and helped lead its corporate culture during her time there.

-Structure of the Board (continued)

-Director Roles Biography Naomi Ballantyne Managing Director Naomi Ballantyne was a founding employee of Sovereign and helped lead its corporate culture during her time there.
 Appointed 14 Dec 2010 Naomi founded Club Life in 2001 and continued to lead the company for five years after she sold it to ING (NZ) Ltd in 2004, during which time ING Life experienced rapid growth to become the second largest life insurance company in New Zealand by new business market share.
 Naomi left ING Life in September 2009 to build a new, nationwide advisory business called US Advice.
 US Advice was acquired by PGHL in August 2011 to become the base for the Group's adviser services arm.
 Naomi was awarded the New Zealand Order of Merit (ONZM) in 2017 for services to the insurance industry.
-Sam Knowles Appointed 19 Feb 2012 Non-Executive Director (Independent) Member of ARC and Nominations Committee Sam Knowles has had a successful career in the Australian and New Zealand financial sector with more than 25 years' experience at senior management levels.
-Sam was Chief Executive Officer of Kiwibank from startup to October 2010.
-Prior to that, he was Chief Executive Officer of At Work Insurance.
-Since leaving Kiwibank he has focused on governance roles in young growth companies.
-He is currently Chair of OnBrand and Adminis and is also a director of Trustpower, Synlait Milk, Rangatira, Umajin, and Opus.
-Sam holds a Bachelor of Science from Waikato University and a Master of Science from the University of Canterbury.
-Paul Chrystall Appointed Director d Paul Chrystall is the Managing Director of the private equity firm Maui Capital Limited.
-As part of this role he sits on the boards of various Maui Capital investments.
-5 Nov 2012 Before co-founding Maui Capital in 2008, Paul was Head of Private Equity at Goldman Sachs JB Were (New Zealand) where he founded and managed the Hauraki Private Equity Funds.
-Prior to his career in private equity, Paul held a number of senior positions across diversified industries in New Zealand and the United Kingdom.
-In these positions he focused on finance management, restructure and turn around, mergers and acquisitions, valuation and investment, performance management and investment strategy.
-Paul holds a Bachelor of Commerce from the University of Auckland.